JuanQuenga/piggies/README.md

 - **Event Planning**: Create and join local events
 - **Photo Sharing**: Share moments with nearby users
 - **Custom Filters**: Advanced people discovery options

+### Global Search Bar

+- **Spotlight/Raycast-like Functionality**: A floating search bar at the top of the page, under the header.
+- **Search Through Chats**: Quickly find conversations and messages.
+- **Example Query**: "Find guys near Detroit, Michigan online now that are hosting."
+- **Profile Management**: Change profile picture directly from the search bar.
+- **Help and Support**: Access help resources and support options.

+This feature aims to enhance user experience by providing quick access to various functionalities through a centralized search interface.

 ## 🤝 Contributing